Saab seeks breathing space of bankruptcy protection

 Muller, a car enthusiast who led Saab's rescue 18 months ago, has scrambled for months to raise funds to cover a monthly wage bill estimated at about $24 million, and other costs.

-According to its annual report, Saab paid 1.9 billion crowns (187 million pounds) in wages, social contributions and pensions for 3,208 employees in 2010.
-On that basis, it had to pay out about 157 million crowns in staff costs each month last year.
+According to its annual report, Saab paid 1.9 billion crowns ($295 million) in wages, social contributions and pensions for 3,208 employees in 2010.
+On that basis, it had to pay out about 157 million crowns ($24 million) in staff costs each month last year.
 Saab now has around 3,640 employees.

 "The alternative that we had was a bankruptcy.
 But that would have meant that it would take much longer for our members to get their money, and the company would in fact go bankrupt," said Darko Davidovic, an official at blue collar union IF Metall which has about 1,500 members at Saab.